ibm-cloud-architecture/refarch-kc/README.md

 $ ./imageStatus
 > ibmcase/nodetools     latest     5bfbc87c143d     30 seconds  ago     1GB
 ```
+* All integration tests in this project are done using python 3.
+So we encourage to build the image for a python tuned environment

 * To build all the related projects: `buildAll`
 * To validate all services run correctly, execute the `smokeLocalTests` scripts.